gramps-project/gramps-web-docs/docs/help.md

 If you encounter a problem that you believe is a bug in Gramps Web, please support it via Github.

-There are two separate repositories for the code used in Gramps Web, one for the user interface (&ldquo;frontend&rdquo;) and one for the server code (&ldquo;backend&rdquo;):
+There are two separate Github repositories for the code used in Gramps Web, one for the user interface (&ldquo;frontend&rdquo;) and one for the server code (&ldquo;backend&rdquo;):

 - [Frontend issues](https://github.com/gramps-project/gramps-web/issues)
 - [Backend issues](https://github.com/gramps-project/gramps-web-api/issues)